nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.md

 Enter the following:

 - **Name:** Using your ID name it using the following pattern: **ID**VCNSubnetLB2.
 For example (if ID is 01): *01VCNSubnetLB2*
 - **Availability Domain:** The availability domain for the subnet.
-Now select different availability domain which is assigned for you.
-For example *TUqv:EU-FRANKFURT-1-AD-3*.
+Now select an availability domain which is NOT assigned to you.
+For example if the availability domain assigned to you is *TUqv:EU-FRANKFURT-1-AD-2* then select *TUqv:EU-FRANKFURT-1-AD-3*.
 - **CIDR Block:** A single, contiguous CIDR block for the subnet: `10.0.1.0/24`.
 You cannot change this value later.
 - **Route Table:** The route table to associate with the subnet.
 Select the default route table what you have modified in the previous steps.
 - **Private or public subnet:** Select *PUBLIC SUBNET*.
 This means the  VNICs in the subnet can have public IP addresses.